tes3mp-scripts/CellReset/Readme.md

 This script simply removes all but specified cells' files on server startup, if enough time has passed since they were last visited.
 This allows creatures to spawn in a way most similar to single player OpenMW.

+`killReset.lua` is a plugin for this script, that also decreases the killcounts for any creatures or NPCs killed in the cell.
+Add `require("custom.CellReset.killCount")` after `CellReset = require("custom.CellReset.main")` in your `customScripts.lua` to enable it.

 Requires [DataManager](https://github.com/tes3mp-scripts/DataManager)!

 You can find the configuration file in `server/data/custom/__config_CellReset.json`.